cosmic-frey/HackSussex-2025-Winning-Game/README-BLOG.md

 ![image](https://github.com/cosmic-frey/HackSussex-2025-Winning-Game/blob/main/password%20quest%20stills/winning%20devpost.png)

-**As A WARNING: This is an informal blog-style README.
+**This is an informal blog-style README.
 I will be adding a more proffessional one later (similar to our Devpost submission), but I thought it would be best to document the process of making Password Quest whilst it was still fresh in my mind.
 I also want this as something to look back on, because I was in shock for two days after winning and the weekend went by in a blur.
 If you can't tell, I am sososososoo thankful and I can't wait to start my next project!**

 ## The Other Entries:
-Before I get started, I want to highlight the other amazing entries (as well as the one that got banned because I thought it was one of the best).
+Before I get started, I want to highlight the other amazing entries.
 Check out all the other amazing entries in the Devpost link below:
 [https://hacksussex-gamejam-2025.devpost.com/project-gallery]

-**My two-cents as someone new to Hackathons:** I don't neccesarily agree with why one game got banned, as they changed the name prior to judging (so the reason for it being banned no longer applied).
-The mobile app they made was functional, interactive and funny - if I get a link to their GitHub I'll link it down below.

 ## The Game - Password Quest: